powermeza/bMed/README.md

 # bMed
-Collection of tools written en Python for bMed
+Collection of tools written in Python for bMed

 List of tools: